hobo71/fb-account-kit-login/readme.txt

 *Thank you to everyone who shares feedback for Facebook Account Kit Login!*

 If you like Facebook Account Kit Login, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/fb-account-kit-login/reviews/?rate=5#new-post).
 It helps to keep development and support going strong.
 Thank you!

+= 1.1.2 =
+Release Date: May 20, 2019

+* Added: An option to show automatically generated password in account details section for WooCommerce Customers.

 = 1.1.0 =
 Release Date: May 18, 2019